gcxz7/100-days-of-code/log.md

 Thoughts: Interesting.

 Link(s) to work
-Day 15: June 29, Saturday
+### Day 15: June 29, Saturday

 Today's Progress: Watched a tutorial about graphs and DFS, tried to set up i3.

 Thoughts: i3 is confusing.

+Link(s) to work

+### Day 16: June 30, Sunday

+Today's Progress: Tried to debug i3.

+Thoughts: i3 is not that hard.

 Link(s) to work